Do I need to own a computer to attend?

 The learning coach (responsible adult in the home) needs to have at least basic computer skills.
 Use of the computer is an important part of the program, but in the early grades, it is mostly the learning coach who interacts with the computer.
 The program is user-friendly.
 High school students are most successful if they have basic computer skills.

-What does the computer system available through OHVA include?
+What does the computer system loaned through OHVA include?

-Computers provided by Ohio Virtual Academy follow these technical specs:
+Computers loaned by Ohio Virtual Academy follow these technical specs:

 - Speed: 1.8 GHz or better

 - RAM: 2–4 GB

 - Audio: High Definition sound card

 - Modem: Ethernet port.
 Laptops include Nic card (wi-fi)

 - Microsoft Office 2010